-In Figs.~\ref{fig:fig_5}J and~\ref{fig:fig_5}K, we then quantified the asymmetry score $\mathbb{A}$ for each brain node in TUN and DEF, respectively.
-Starting from $\mathbb{FC}_{\mathrm{asym}}$, we marginalized its values along each row to obtain a single asymmetry score per node (see Sec.~\ref{subsubsec:corr_funcs} for details).
+In Figs.~\ref{fig:fig_5}J and~\ref{fig:fig_5}K, we then quantify the asymmetry score $\mathbb{A}$ for each brain node in TUN and DEF, respectively: starting from $\mathbb{FC}_{\mathrm{asym}}$, we marginalize its values along each row to obtain a single asymmetry score per node (see Sec.~\ref{subsubsec:mat_meth:metrics:corr_funcs} for details).
 Positive values indicate nodes that predominantly exert influence on others (``leading'' or ``parent'' nodes), while negative values denote nodes that are primarily influenced by others (``following'' or ``child'' nodes).
 First, we observe differences between the left and the right hemisphere, with the right hemisphere expressing more ``leading'' nodes.
 Then, mapping the asymmetry scores of the nodes to brain regions and sorting them (see Suppl.
-Fig.~\ref{fig:fig_S5}), we found that the posterior cingulate cortex (PC) had the highest positive asymmetry value in both the left and right hemispheres for the TUN configuration.
+Fig.~\ref{fig:fig_S6}), we find that the posterior cingulate cortex (PC) has the highest positive asymmetry value in both the left and right hemispheres for the TUN configuration.
 This result aligns with experimental literature showing that the PC region is a primary driver of the spontaneous brain activity \citep{coito2018directed}.
-Supplementary Fig.~\ref{fig:fig_S5} further highlights the differences between the left and the right hemisphere, already illustrated in Fig.~\ref{fig:fig_5}J. Once again, DEF showed a more homogeneous behavior, with very little asymmetry values across the whole brain.
+Suppl.
+Fig.~\ref{fig:fig_S6} further highlights the differences between the left and the right hemisphere, already illustrated in Fig.~\ref{fig:fig_5}J. Once again, DEF shows a more homogeneous behavior, with very little asymmetry values across the whole brain.

-In Fig.~\ref{fig:fig_5}L, eventually, we examined the relationship between the asymmetry score and power fluctuations, measured by $\mathrm{CV}_{\mathrm{power}}$.
-Notably, we found a significant positive correlation ($r=0.51$, $p=10^{-66}$), indicating that nodes with greater power variability tend to have stronger leading roles for the TUN configuration.
-In contrast, the same analysis for DEF revealed a non-significant relationship ($r=0.009$, $p=0.77$) (see Suppl.
-Fig.~\ref{fig:fig_S6}).
+In Fig.~\ref{fig:fig_5}L, eventually, we examine the relationship between the asymmetry score and power fluctuations, measured by $\mathrm{CV}_{\mathrm{power}}$.
+Notably, we find a significant positive correlation ($r=0.51$, $p=10^{-66}$), indicating that nodes with greater power variability tend to have stronger leading roles for the TUN configuration.
+In contrast, the same analysis for DEF reveals a non-significant relationship ($r=0.009$, $p=0.77$) (see Suppl.
+Fig.~\ref{fig:fig_S7}).